Kentucky Wildcats: Cheerleading and stunt

 The University of Kentucky cheerleaders have won the UCA (Division I-A) Cheerleading Championship 24 times, more than any other school.
 They are the only school to win more than two consecutive championships, having won each year from 1995 through 2002 and from 2004 through 2006, and are the only school to win consecutive championships on multiple occasions, having done so four times (1987–1988, 1995–2002, 2004–2006, and 2008–2010).
 They have won championships in 1985, 1987, 1988, 1992, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2004, 2005, 2006, 2008, 2009, 2010, 2012, 2014, 2016, 2017, 2018, and 2019; have also placed second four times, and have finished in the top ten every year since the existence of the UCA National College Championships.
 The squad has been featured on the "CBS Evening News", Connie Chung's "Eye to Eye", and the "CBS Morning Show", NBC's The Today Show, in "Southern Living" and Gentlemen's Quarterly, "ESPN the Magazine", and "Seventeen" magazines.

 A reality show on WE: Women's Entertainment called "Cheerleader U." followed the team during the 2006–07 season.

 Although cheerleading as a whole has no NCAA recognition, UK considers it to be a varsity sport.
 In recent years, UK added a team in stunt (often stylized as STUNT), an emerging all-female cheerleading discipline that emphasizes the sport's acrobatic and technical aspects.
 The stunt program was initially sponsored at club level until being elevated to varsity status in 2022–23, a year before stunt became part of the NCAA Emerging Sports for Women program.

 Golf

 The men's and women's golf teams call the University Club of Kentucky their home course.
 Notable alumni of the golf team include 1967 Masters tournament winner Gay Brewer, current PGA Tour golfers J. B. Holmes and Steve Flesch, current Champions Tour golfer Russ Cochran, and former Kentucky governor John Y. Brown Jr.

+Soccer

+The University of Kentucky fields both men's and women's varsity soccer teams competing in NCAA Division I. Both programs play their home matches at the Wendell & Vickie Bell Soccer Complex in Lexington, Kentucky.

+The men's soccer team, established in 1991, competes as an affiliate member of the Sun Belt Conference and has made multiple NCAA Tournament appearances, earning a reputation as a consistent postseason contender.

+The women's soccer team competes in the Southeastern Conference (SEC) and has developed into a competitive program within one of the nation's strongest women's soccer conferences, with several NCAA Tournament berths and strong recent seasons.